webmuds/guide/docs/attributes.md

 # Attributes

-The platform provides a large number of attributes that directly affect how characters can perform in battles.
+WebMUDs provides a vast number of attributes that can directly affect how characters perform in battles.

-Skills and items with attributes (wearables except weapons, consumables, etc) will add up with character attributes.

-Weapons with attributes will only apply on attacks with them.
+All attributes work on a hierarchy, as follows:

+* **MUD-wide Attributes**: defaults for all races and classes.
+* **Race/Class Attributes**: modified defaults for specific races and classes.
+* **Effect Attributes**: skills that cause effects can increment or decrement attributes on targets.
+* **Gear Attributes**: upon wearing a piece of gear, the user will benefit from any attributes embedded in it.
+* **Weapon Attributes**: certain attributes, when present on weapons, will only modify attacks performed by that weapon.

 ## Damage-Type Attributes